My sudden bought of hay fever seemed like another example of how much we should keep ourselves accountable for our own health and happiness in life.

-After 3 days I realised it wasn’t just a passing phase and so concluded that as it was affecting the health happiness and well-being levels of my life I had to deal with it pronto.
+After 3 days I realised it wasn’t just a passing phase and so concluded that as it was affecting the health, happiness, and well-being levels of my life I had to deal with it pronto.

-It wasn’t long before I noticed my nose returning back to normal and within two to three days there was no more blowing my lungs out or the desire to punch myself on my own nose.
+So, off to the local herbalist’s I go and ask for some extra advice.
+It wasn’t long before I noticed my nose returning back to normal and within two to three days there was no more blowing my lungs out, or the desire to punch myself on my own nose.

 As a bonus, I’ve discovered that if I mix nettle tea with green tea I don’t need to add any honey to sweeten it, reducing another high GI food from my diet.